Monday, August 19, 2024

 Urkundenbuch der Stadt Strassburg.
 1ster Band, Urkunden und Stadtrechte bis zum Jahr 1266 [-2ter Band, politische Urkunden 1266 bis 1332] bearbeitet von Wilhelm Wiegand

 He should distribute 3 ounces to the poor, two for bread, one for cheese or some other stew and the remaining 12 ounces should be shared in common with the vicar's brothers in the refectory, two and two eating together, and after this to serve the ministers, 10 solidi for three young pigs and 20 chickens and 40 ewes, for each young pig 30 deniers and for 20 chickens 1 ounce, for pepper and eggs and vinegar 10 deniers, for flour 4 solidi, for wine 4 solidi, 20 for dishes and beakers, and further 2 solidi.
-If on Sunday or in the second or if it happens on the third or fifth day, four offerings are served, the first with salted meat, the second with cooked meat, the third with chickens, and the fourth with roasted meat.
-But if it is on a Wednesday or a Friday or a Sabbath, three offerings of fish are to be made.
+If on Sunday or in the second or if it happens on the third or fifth day, four offerings are served, the first with salted meat [or sauce?], the second with cooked meat, the third with chickens, and the fourth with roasted meat.
+But if it is on a Wednesday or a Friday or a Saturday, three offerings of fish are to be made.

 1104